-Mandy is a Fellow of the Higher Education Academy (FHEA) and has more than two decades experience of teaching undergraduates and postgraduates on Law and research degree programmes, having previously taught at the Universities of Manchester and Leicester.
+Mandy is a Fellow of the Higher Education Academy (FHEA) and has more than two decades experience of teaching undergraduates and postgraduates on law and research degree programmes, having previously taught at the Universities of Manchester and Leicester.
+She is also a Level 5 qualified Professional Coach.

 Professor Burton has successfully supervised and examined PhD students on a variety of topics in the fields of criminal justice and family law, including: